chrimerss/20yrsGPM_Analysis/README.md

 <img src="src/flowchart.png">

+Description of the theoritical difference between each product can be found: https://pmm.nasa.gov/content/what-are-differences-between-imerg-early-late-and-final-runs-and-which-should-be-used

 ## Data Acquisition<a name='data'></a>
 All the required data can be found in NASA website, free to download.
 The products consist of three stages, early run only considered formard morphing and without gauge data calibration, latency of ~4 hrs after observation, late run considered both forward and backward morphing, without gauge data calibration, has latency of ~14 hrs after observation, while final run has forward and backward run, with gauge calibration, but with latency of ~3.5 month after observation.